-- Nationally, the number COVID-19 patients in hospital decreased in the latest reporting week. - COVID-19 deaths have been decreasing since January. - The weekly rates of COVID-19 cases hospitalized and admitted to ICU remained highest among individuals aged 80 years and older.
+- From April 25 to May 2, 2023, the number COVID-19 patients in hospital decreased nationally. - COVID-19 deaths have been decreasing since January. - The weekly rates of COVID-19 cases hospitalized and admitted to ICU remained highest among individuals aged 80 years and older.